Tim Blake Nelson: Career

 He has directed film versions of his plays The Grey Zone and Eye of God (for which he received an Independent Spirit Awards nomination for the Someone to Watch Award), and directed two of his original screenplays: Kansas (1998) and Leaves of Grass (2009).
 He directed the film O, based on Othello and set in a modern-day high school.
 For Eye of God, he received the Tokyo Bronze Prize at the Tokyo International Film Festival (1997) and the American Independent Award at the Seattle International Film Festival (1997); for O, the Best Director Award at the Seattle International Film Festival (2001); and for The Grey Zone, the National Board of Review's Freedom of Expression Award (2002).
-He is on the boards of directors of The Actors Center in New York City and the Soho Rep Theatre.
+Nelson is on the boards of directors of The Actors Center in New York City and the Soho Rep Theatre.

 Nelson guest-starred on the CSI: Crime Scene Investigation season 10 episode "Working Stiffs".
 In the episode "My Brother's Bomber" (aired September 29, 2015) of the PBS investigative series Frontline, he talked about the loss of his friend David Dornstein in the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland.

 In 2018, Nelson played the title character in The Ballad of Buster Scruggs, a western anthology film by Joel and Ethan Coen, after receiving the original script 16 years prior, in 2002.
 The film was released on Netflix on November 16, after a limited theatrical run, and received positive reviews, with many highlighting Nelson's performance and his overall segment.
-In January 2023, he joined the cast of Dune: Part Two.
+He portrayed Ralph Myers in the drama/legal drama Just Mercy (2019).
+In January 2023, he joined the cast of Dune: Part Two, though his role was ultimately cut out of the film.